PDrifting/CBookDraft/book.markdown

 It might seem odd that putchar accepts an int instead of char, but these are compatible Data Types that can be thought of like a union.
 Any int can be a char and any char can be an int.
 We'll go over char literals and int more later.
 This makes putchar extremely flexible.
 You can refer to a specific character by an int value, or by a char literal.

 The int return from putchar returns the char output to the Console.
-If there is an error, the return will be set to the constant EOF and it will set an error number you can lookup.
+If there is an error, the return will be set to the constant EOF and it will set an error number you can look up.
 The GCC Macro for EOF defines it as having a value of -1.
 It is possible to have some other value depending on the library you are using, or the compiler.
-To avoid Magic Numbers, using EOF is the preffered option to test for.
+To avoid Magic Numbers, using EOF is the preferred option to test for.
 These constants make your code portable.

 ### Errno Constants

 This is a little bit of a side-track, but where the errno values come into play.
 Depending on Linux or Windows versions of GCC, the constants change.
 Mingw programmers have done their best guess, but errno constants are not cross-platform compatible across different operating systems.
 Below will be the list for Linux then the list for Windows.
-Generally most of the errno constant descriptions leave much to the imagination.
+Generally, most of the errno constant descriptions leave much to the imagination.
 However, some are straightforward.

 #### Produced from perror() on Linux/UNIX